Are you ready for a taste of Arizona paradise? If so, let me introduce to you to Cibecue Falls.

 The no swimming part is a difficult one to get over.
 But the hike does require you to wade through some pools of water and cross the creek several times so you’re still able to get wet and cool off.
 I think they just don’t want us swimming at the falls!

-It is important we follow their wishes otherwise they may restrict access to their land.
+It is important we follow their wishes otherwise they may restrict our access to their land.
 Don’t be the person who ruins it for others!

 How To Get To Cibecue Falls Trailhead